NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 NVIDIA TensorRT is a platform for high-performance deep learning inference.
 It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
 Jasper’s architecture, which is of deep convolutional nature, is designed to facilitate fast GPU inference.
 After optimizing the compute-intensive acoustic model with NVIDIA TensorRT, inference throughput increased by up to 1.8x over native PyTorch.
 More information on how to perform inference using TensorRT and speed up comparison between TensorRT and native PyTorch can be found in the subfolder [./trt/README.md](trt/README.md)

+### Inference Process with TensorRT Inference Server
+The NVIDIA TensorRT Inference Server provides a datacenter and cloud inferencing solution optimized for NVIDIA GPUs.
+The server provides an inference service via an HTTP or gRPC endpoint, allowing remote clients to request inferencing for any number of GPU or CPU models being managed by the server.
+More information on how to perform inference using TensorRT Inference Server with different model backends can be found in the subfolder [./trtis/README.md](trtis/README.md)

 ## Performance

 ### Benchmarking